Which Battery Offers Better Affordability: LiFePO4 or NMC?

 Recycling Cost/kg $5–$10 $15–$25

-Expert Views
+LiFePO4 Battery Expert Views

 “LiFePO4’s total cost of ownership is unbeatable for 8+ year applications,” says a Redway Power engineer.
 “We’ve seen 40% lower OPEX in solar farms using LiFePO4 versus NMC—no cooling systems, fewer replacements.
-While NMC suits passenger EVs needing light packs, the shift to LFP in Tesla’s base Model 3 and BYD’s fleet proves where the affordability battle is headed.”
+While NMC suits passenger EVs needing light packs, the shift to LiFePO4 in Tesla’s base Model 3 and BYD’s fleet proves where the affordability battle is headed.”

 FAQs